Suamere/user-groups/README.md

 Check out the [wiki](https://github.com/techlahoma/user-groups/wiki)!

-Documentation for user group leaders will be in the [user-group-docs](https://github.com/techlahoma/user-group-docs/new/master) repo.
+Documentation for user group leaders are in the [user-group-docs](https://github.com/techlahoma/user-group-docs) repo.